-Additionally, in PY21/FY22, the WDB has opened American Job Center National Harbor.
-American Job Center National Harbor will be the second American Job Center built in Prince George's County and the first job center built in Southern Prince George's County.
-American Job Center National Harbor will be located at Tanger Outlets National Harbor/Washington, DC.
-American Job Center National Harbor will be staffed by employees from Employ Prince George's, and the WDB hopes partners from the Prince George's County Department of Family Services, Maryland Department of Labor, Maryland's Division of Rehabilitative Services, Prince George's County Department of Social Services, Prince George's Community College, Goodwill of Greater Washington, Collaborative Solutions for Communities, Project Opportunity, and Maryland Legal Aid will collocate at the center to provide a menu of workforce development services.
-The WDB is expecting American Job Center National Harbor to serve 3,000 - 7,000 job seekers and over 200 businesses annually.
+Additionally, in PY21/FY22, the WDB opened American Job Center National Harbor.
+American Job Center National Harbor is the second American Job Center built in Prince George's County alongside American Job Center Largo.
+American Job Center National Harbor is located at Tanger Outlets National Harbor/Washington, DC.
+American Job Center National Harbor is staffed by employees from Employ Prince George's and other core partners to provide a menu of workforce development services responsive to the needs of job seekers and the greater community.
+The American Job Center National Harbor is expected to serve 3,000 - 7,000 job seekers and over 200 businesses once at full capacity.

 2020 brought about the Covid-19 pandemic.
 Covid-19 has led to social distancing requirements that closed all America Job Centers and shuttered the Prince George's County American Job Center Community Network.
-To ensure the thousands of residents and businesses in need of workforce development services, the WDB is working with all partners to help them expand their capacity to provide virtual services.
-Most providers are providing virtual services and/or limited in-person services.
-The WDB is working with Employ Prince George's on two pilot projects that they hope to expand to the entire Community Network by Program Year 2022.
-The first is a virtual career center that provides comprehensive workforce development services to job seekers and businesses, https://pgccareers.com.
-The second is an online electronic learning management system, Skill Up Prince George's County, that provides over 4,500 free virtual training programs for Prince George's County residents and businesses.
-The WDB is dedicated to innovative workforce development solutions to help Prince George's County residents and businesses overcome the negative economic impacts of the Covid-19 pandemic.
+To ensure the thousands of residents and businesses in need of workforce development services are reached, the WDB is working with all partners to help them expand their capacity to provide virtual services.
+Most providers continue to provide some virtual services, but many are returning to largely inperson services.
+Initially responding to the needs of Prince George's County's rural community, the WDB launched an online career exploration portal in 2018 that became what is known today as Prince George's County's Virtual Career Center.
+At the start of the Covid-19 pandemic, the WDB and Employ Prince